Penal Code 422.7 PC is one of California’s hate crime statutes that imposes an additional penalty on an accused whenever:

-- he is convicted of a California misdemeanor, and
+- you are convicted of a California misdemeanor, and

 - that misdemeanor is also proven to be a hate crime.

-Please note that a “hate crime,” as defined in Penal Code 422.55, means a criminal act committed because of one of the following characteristics of the victim:
+A “hate crime” as defined in Penal Code 422.55 means a criminal act committed because of one of the following characteristics of the victim:

 - disability,